 Why This Recipe Works

-- It comes together in 20 min.
+- This brown butter sage gnocchi comes together in 20 min.

 Ingredients